 Chalukyas of Badami

-Vikramaditya IV is considered as one of the best ruler of this dynasty.
-Under his leadership the Western Chalukyas were ended the Chola influence over Vengi and become the dominant power in the Deccan.
+Vikramaditya IV is considered as one of the best ruler of Western Chalukya dynasty.
+Under his leadership the Western Chalukyas ended the Chola influence over Vengi and became the dominant power in the Deccan.
 Sanskrit and Kannada literature gained immense development during this time.
 Their decline started with the rise of Hoysalas, Pandyas and few other dynasties towards the end of 12th century.

-After the death of Pulakesi II, Vengi developed into and independent territory.
+After the death of Pulakesin II, Vengi developed into an independent territory.
 For many years the Chalukyas had to accept the suzerainty of the Rashtrakutas.
 It was during the rule of Bhima I that they ruled independently.
 The fate of the kingdom turned after Darnarnava, the Chalukya king was killed in a battle in 973.
-His two sons had taken refuge in Chola kingdom.
-Saktivarman I, his elder son was crowned as ruler of Vengi but it was overseen by Chola king Rajaraja Chola.
+His two sons took refuge in Chola kingdom.
+Shaktivarman I, his elder son was crowned as the ruler of Vengi but it was overseen by Chola king Rajaraja Chola.
 The Eastern Chalukyas had encouraged Kannada language and literature, though, after a period of time, importance was given to Telugu language.

 Chalukyan architecture structured some of the most magnificent monuments of the country.
 The Badami Chalukyas had developed the south Indian architecture.
 Their monuments are found in Malaprabha Basin.
 The temples are mainly concentrated in modern state of Karnataka.
 There are temples in northern Nagara style and southern Dravidian style.
 Owing to the abundance of Shaiva cult, a number of temples were also built by the Eastern Chalukyan kings.
 They developed their own independent style of architecture which can be viewed in Biccavolu temples and Pancharama shrines.
-The rule of western chalukyas was significant in the development of the Deccan architecture.
-This structural design was a conceptual link between Badami chalukyas and Hoysala architecture.
+The rule of Western Chalukyas was significant in the development of the Deccan architecture.
+This structural design was a conceptual link between Badami Chalukyas and Hoysala architecture.
 Several monuments and notable temples were built.